-Ex-state rep challenges Patterson in Oakland County exec bid
+Ex-state rep faces Patterson in Oakland County exec bid

 Former State Rep. Vicki Barnett is challenging L. Brooks Patterson for the Oakland County executive seat.